 [demo5] For each result shown, you can see the title, authors, source, database, and document type.
 You can click on the title of a result to see more information, including an abstract.
 If you want to access the full text, look for the “Full text” button or the “get it!” button to access the full-text through the library.

 [demo6] If you want to save some results for later, Engineering Village provides some options for you to do that.
 First, select any results that you want to save using the checkboxes to the left of the title.
-Then click on one of the three icons at the top of the search results to email, print, or download the results.
+Then, click on one of the three icons at the top of the search results to email, print, or download the results.
 Downloading is also where you would click to save the results to a citation manager such as Mendeley.

 [demo7] If you want to return to a search you conducted earlier in your Engineering Village session, visit your Search History to view each search strategy you’ve used and the corresponding search results.
 If you want to explore some more advanced searching functionality, use the options in the Search menu, like the Expert search or the Author search.

+Scene 3: Talking head

 Throughout these videos, you have learned about the purpose of journals as well as strategies for reading and finding journal articles.
 While this process can be challenging, with time and practice you will become a skilled and effective researcher.
 These skills will be helpful to your studies and will even serve you well as you move into professional contexts.
 Take heed and enjoy the process!